Learning Geometry and Topology via Multi-Chart Flows: DISCUSSION

-From the generative modeling perspective, one can make arguments that composing multiple smaller models is better than utilizing a single large model \citep{du2024position}.
+For generative modeling, one can make arguments that composing multiple smaller models is better than utilizing a single large model \citep{du2024position}.
 Driven by a different motivation, we make similar findings.
-It is an interesting question whether the success of model composition is in part due to the non-trivial manifold structure of real world datasets.
+It is an interesting question as for whether the success of model composition is in part due to the non-trivial manifold structure of real world datasets.

 We focus on normalizing flows which enable fast and exact density evaluations, due to their ability to achieve fast inference and efficient computations of geometric quantities involving the Jacobians, along with the tractability of training degenerate normalizing flows.
 Flow matching \citep{lipman2023fm} is a recent family of algorithms that learns a continuous normalizing flow parameterized by a vector field, without needing numerical integrations during training.
 It has been extended to Riemannian manifolds \citep{chen2024rfm}, however both the base distribution and the velocities are defined on the target manifold itself.
 Free-form flows \citep{draxler2024fff,sorrenson2024lifting} is another family of normalizing flow method that has been extended to Riemannian manifolds.
 However, they are not guaranteed to be bijections, making the differential geometric interpretations less grounded.
-In this paper we assume that the dimensionality is known beforehand.
-However, as shown by \citet{Zhang2023spread_flows}, it is possible to identify the intrinsic dimensionality while training the flow.
+While we assume that the dimensionality is known beforehand, \citet{Zhang2023spread_flows} shows that is possible to identify the intrinsic dimensionality while training the flow.
 We leave further explorations utilizing these methods as future work.